October London

-Jared Samuel Erskine (born October 17, 1986), known professionally as October London, is an American singer and songwriter.
+Jared Samuel Erskine (born October 17, 1986), known professionally as October London, is an American singer-songwriter.
 He signed to Death Row Records by Snoop Dogg in 2022 and released his studio album, The Rebirth of Marvin, in 2023.
 Its single, "Back to Your Place", topped the Billboard Adult R&B Songs chart and was nominated for three Soul Train Music Awards.

 Early life

-Jared Samuel Erskine was born on October 17, 1986 in South Bend, Indiana and grew up there.
+Jared Samuel Erskine was born on October 17, 1986, in South Bend, Indiana, and grew up there.
 His mother was a singer and his father was a guitar player; he has stated that he first wanted to be a musician as a child because of his uncles, all singers, and seeing "how music brought everybody together" during the holidays.
 He began playing piano while in kindergarten.
 He also performed in a musical group, First Fam, in 2004.